wulf-data-engineering/kiek/README.md

 kiek some-topic -b kafka.example.com:9092 # remote broker, starts at the end
 ```

-Follows all partitions of _some-topic_ and prints all messages on a local broker and new messages on remote brokers.
+Follows all partitions of _some-topic_.
+On a local broker, it starts at the beginning of the topic, on a remote broker at the end.

 ### Follow a partition